MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 ![image](threading_3.png)

-You can see that our long-running task is now no longer blocking the operating system's code, because it is running in a different _Thread_.
+You can see that our long-running task is now no longer blocking the operating system's code, because it is running in a different _thread_.
 Now our photo upload can happen while our app still responds smoothly to user input.

 We'll dive a little deeper into threading throughout this tutorial.
-For now it's important to understand that we want to avoid blocking the _Main_ thread by performing long-running tasks in a _Background_ thread.
+For now it's important to understand that we want to avoid blocking the _main thread_ by performing long-running tasks in a _background thread_.
 It's also worth mentioning that every app has exactly **one** main thread but can have many background threads.

-Now that you understand the theory; let's fix the practical problem in our app.
+Now that you understand the theory, let's fix the practical problem in our app.

 ##Saving Objects in the Background

-Even though the theory might sound a little bit complicated; the implementation of threading with Parse is fairly simple.
+Even though the theory might sound a little bit complicated, the implementation of threading with Parse is fairly simple.
 For now we only need to replace the calls to the `save` method with calls to the `saveInBackgroundWithBlock` method.

 > [action]
 Change the `uploadPost` method to perform saving in the background: